John “Thad” Jackson

 “An Empirical Analysis of Real Estate Lending and Bank Failures: 1863-2012,” with Ben Woodruff (2015).

-“African Coffee Market Efficiency and International Hedging Volatility: Evidence from Uganda.”
-Journal of African Business.
-(Revise and Resubmit)
+“African Coffee Market Efficiency and International Hedging Viability: Evidence from Uganda," with Ben Woodruff (2015).

 PRESENTATIONS & WORKSHOPS